sianios/sianios.github.io/_posts/2021-01-06-system-update.md

 ---
 layout: post
 title: "System Update Script Tool"
-date: 2021-01-06
+date: 2021-01-06 10:33 +0200
 categories: update
 ---
 ## Description:
 A script developed in **bash** to semi automate the packages upgrade procedure and cleanup on Debian based distributions for lazy users.
+The development of this small project and source code can be viewed online at [GitHub].

 ## Changelog:
 A [changelog] file is kept for changes made in the project.